 In the conflict known as Te Heke a Ngāi Tuere, the descendants of Tuere (Porourangi’s grandson) reclaimed the northern territory of the Ruawaipū people, who were invaded by the Bay of Plenty tribe Ngā Oho.
 When Ngā Oho killed the Ruawaipū chief Tamatea-arahia, his daughter Tamatea-ūpoko and others fled to Whāngārā.
 Tamatea-ūpoko was married to Porourangi’s descendant, Ue-kaiahu.
 Their sons Raramatai, Tahania, Uetaha and Tamakoro were determined to avenge the chief’s death and regain their mother’s territory.

-The descendants of Ruawaipū who married into Porourangi stock took on the name of Ngāi Tuere, because of this conquest.
+The descendants of Ruawaipū who married into Porourangi stock took the name Ngāi Tuere because of this conquest.

 Taua, Māhaki and Hauiti

-A major conflict occurred in Ūawa (Tolaga Bay), when the brothers Taua and Māhaki helped themselves to some fish caught by their younger brother Hauiti.
+A major conflict occurred in Ūawa (Tolaga Bay) after the brothers Taua and Māhaki helped themselves to fish caught by their younger brother Hauiti.
 They began to fight, and Hauiti ousted his brothers from the region, spreading the influence of Porourangi further afield.

 Taua settled in the region to the north-west of Ūawa, and gave rise to the founding ancestor Apanui Waipapa, after whose grandson Apanui Ringamutu the tribe Te Whānau-ā-Apanui was named.

 The second brother, Māhaki, settled in the Waiapu Valley, marrying Hinemākaho, sister of the Ngāti Ruanuku chief Poroumata.
-They produced warrior descendants like Hiakaitāria, Tukiumu and their sister Rākaitemania.
-They provided some of the key ancestors who established title to land blocks in the lower Waiapu Valley, during the land court investigations of the late 19th century.
+Their warrior descendants included Hiakaitāria, Tukiumu and their sister Rākaitemania.
+They provided some of the key ancestors who established title to land blocks in the lower Waiapu Valley during the land court investigations of the late 19th century.